ProHaller/sharad_ratatui/README.md

 3. Make your changes
 4. Submit a **Pull Request** with a clear description of your improvements

-Don't worry if you're new to this – we're learning together!
+Don't worry if you're new to this – I am too and we're learning together!
 Feel free to ask questions, propose ideas, or even just improve documentation.
 Every contribution counts!

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under either of [Apache License, Version 2.0](https://www.youtube.com/watch?v=oHg5SJYRHA0) or [MIT license](https://www.youtube.com/watch?v=oHg5SJYRHA0) at your option.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## 🙏 Acknowledgements

-A huge thank you to the AI assistants that have made this project possible, and to every contributor who joins us on this exciting journey!
+A huge thank you to everyone who has helped make this project possible, both here on GitHub but also on Reddit and IRL, and to every contributor who joins us on this exciting journey!

-Let's push the boundaries of AI-assisted game development together! 🎮✨
+Let's create an something cool together! 🎮✨